authup/authup/README.md

 `Authelion` is a monorepo, containing a collection of packages for frontend and backend authentication & authorization.

+> **Note**
+> The ui package particularly is still in heavy development and is therefore not production ready.

 **Table of Contents**

 - [Features](#features)